 The dengue fever virus belongs to the family Flaviviridae, genus flavivirus (which includes yellow fever and Japanese encephalitis).
 The mosquitoes that carry the dengue fever virus typically bite during the daytime, so it is worth applying repellent if you see any mosquitoes around.
 Symptoms include strong headaches, rashes, excruciating joint and muscle pains and high fever.

 Viral fevers usually last about a week or so and are not usually fatal.
 Complete rest and paracetamol are the usual treatment; plenty of fluids also help.
 Some patients are given an intravenous drip to keep them from dehydrating.
+Aspirin or ibuprofen should never be used as they can increase the risk of bleeding.
 It is especially important to protect yourself if you have had dengue fever before, since a second infection with a different strain can result in the potentially fatal dengue haemorrhagic fever.

 Also known as American trypanosomiasis, Chagas disease is a potentially life-threatening illness caused by the protozoan parasite Trypanosoma cruzi (T. cruzi).
 In Latin America the disease is mostly vector borne, where it is transmitted to humans by contact with the faeces or urine of the triatomine bugs, which are also known as kissing bugs in some countries.
 The bugs live in the cracked walls of poorly constructed houses in both rural and suburban areas.
 They are active at night when they feed on human blood.
 The bugs typically bite on the face and then defecate next to the wound.
 The parasite enters the body when the infected faeces are smeared into the open wound or into mucous membranes such as the eyes or mouth.
 Travellers can also contract this disease by eating infected food.

 Chagas disease has two phases.
 The acute phase lasts for about two months after the initial infection.
 Most cases during this phase have few or no symptoms.
-Less than half have skin lesions or present with fever, headache, enlarged lymph nodes, abdominal or chest pain.
+Less than half have skin lesions, or present with fever, headache, enlarged lymph nodes, abdominal or chest pain.
 During the chronic phase, the parasites hide in the heart or digestive muscles.
 About a third of patients suffer from cardiac disorders and up to 10% have digestive problems.
-Long-term death can occur from heart failure.
+Death can occur from heart failure.

 Benznidazole and nifurtimox can effectively treat Chagas disease if given early in the acute phase.
 They are less effective the longer a person has been infected.
 It can be reduced or avoided by the following:

 - Avoid sleeping in a mud, thatch or adobe house.
-These types of residences are more likely to harbour triatomine bugs.
+These types of residence are more likely to harbour triatomine bugs.

 - Use permethrin-impregnated bed-nets when sleeping in thatch, mud or adobe houses.